wazuh/wazuh-documentation/source/amazon/services/vpc.rst

 Amazon VPC
 ==========

-`Amazon Virtual Private Cloud <https://aws.amazon.com/vpc/?nc1=h_ls>`_ (Amazon VPC) lets you provision a logically isolated section of the AWS Cloud where you can launch AWS resources in a virtual network that you define.
-You have complete control over your virtual networking environment, including selection of your own IP address range, creation of subnets, and configuration of route tables and network gateways.
-You can use both IPv4 and IPv6 in your VPC for secure and easy access to resources and applications.
+`Amazon Virtual Private Cloud <https://aws.amazon.com/vpc/?nc1=h_ls>`_ (Amazon VPC) lets users provision a logically isolated section of the AWS Cloud where they can launch AWS resources in a virtual network that they define.
+Users have complete control over their virtual networking environment, including selection of their own IP address range, creation of subnets, and configuration of route tables and network gateways.
+Users can use both IPv4 and IPv6 in their VPC for secure and easy access to resources and applications.

 Amazon configuration
 --------------------